savinien/MK351/html-css-js/README.md

 <a name="csscascading"></a>
 ## 2.4.
 Cascading over

 What style will be used when there is more than one style specified for an HTML element?
 Generally speaking we can say that all the styles will "cascade" into a new "virtual" style sheet by the following rules, where number one has the highest priority:
 1. Inline style (inside an HTML element)
 2. External and internal style sheets (in the head section)
 3. Browser default
 So, an inline style (inside a specific HTML element) has the highest priority, which means that it will override a style defined inside the <head> tag, or in an external style sheet, or a browser default value.

-Another important consequence of the "cascading rule" is the following: HTML elements contained within another element inherit its style.
+Another important behaviour of CSS style is the following: HTML elements contained within another element inherit its style.
 In the following example, both `text 1` and `text 2` will be centered:
 ```css
 div.mycentereddiv{
   text-align: center;